 Victoria Day is not a statutory holiday in P.E.I.

-Click here for employment standards - Prince Edward Island paid holidays
+Click Here for Employment Standards - Prince Edward Island Paid Holidays

 Quebec

 In Quebec, the Monday before May 25th is called National Patriots’ Day, not Victoria Day.
-Its a paid statutory holiday in Quebec.
+It's a paid statutory holiday in Quebec.

 Saskatchewan